 You should expect to get this response from a good candidate:

-You should ask this question to find out if the candidate understand what google algorithm is all about, what it is used for, and how it can affect your business.
+You should ask this question to determine whether the candidate understands what Google’s algorithm is, what it’s used for, and how it can impact your business.
+A digital marketer should be up to date on Google algorithms and the key ranking metrics.

 This question will help you understand if the candidate has a good understanding of keyword in SEO.
 This question can also serve as a basic question to test the candidate’s digital marketing ability.